sparkfish/orbitron/README.md

 - [ ] administration features for "neighbor" data
 - [ ] more robust logging options
 - [ ] Add parameter for GPS coordinates as location to get results within

+## Credits

+A special thanks goes to [Matt McInerney](http://pixelspread.com/) for freely sharing his futuristic Orbitron font.

+## License

+This is an open source project licensed under MIT.